sharetribe/flex-docs/src/docs/cookbook-emails/set-up-outgoing-email-settings/index.md

 ![Outgoing email settings 3/3](./email-settings-3of3.png)

-At this point we have created a SendGrid subuser for you, stored the information, and authenticated the given sender domain to SendGrid.
+At this point, we have created a SendGrid subuser for you, stored the information, and authenticated the given sender domain to SendGrid.
 This means that you have allowed this SendGrid subuser to send emails from this domain.

 ## 2. Configure DNS

-Next you need to point your DNS entries from your DNS provider to SendGrid.
+Next, you need to point your DNS entries from your DNS provider to SendGrid.
 This is an important step for your sender reputation and your email deliverability.
 You should add all the records in the table visible in Console.

-If you have troubles adding the records for your DNS provider, see the SendGrid article on
+If you have trouble adding the records for your DNS provider, see the SendGrid article on
 [Troubleshooting Sender Authentication](https://sendgrid.com/docs/ui/account-and-settings/troubleshooting-sender-authentication/).